WMeindW/AsynchronousWebServer/README.md

 ### **Requirements**:

-- Java 8 or higher
+- Java 17 or higher
-- Jackson library
 - Web browser for front-end testing

 ### **Running the Server**: